 You’re here.
 You’re an AV integrator.
 You want to run a paid social media campaign.

-Great.
+Great – paid social is a nice piece in a comprehensive AV integrator marketing campaign.
 Here’s how to create a paid social media campaign for your AV integration firm in five steps:

 - Identify your goals.